yzy1996/Awesome-Generative-Model/Controllable-GAN/Latent-Manipulation/Interpolation/README.md

+## Introduction

+interpolation or extrapolation

+why do we care about:

+faithful data interpolation can be seen as a measure of the generalisation capacity of the a learning system (model + latent space)

+The task of data interpolation is to extra new samples between known data samples.

+The interpolation often leads to artifacts or produce unrealistic results during reconstruction.

+This is because the naively interpolated latent vectors deviate from the data manifold.

+We can regard the interpolate manifold as S1

+we hope is consistent with the training images

+the manifold is smooth and locally convex

+so we need to consider the geometry and shape of the manifold

 [Understanding and Improving Interpolation in Autoencoders via an Adversarial Regularizer](https://arxiv.org/pdf/1807.07543.pdf)
 *David Berthelot, Colin Raffel, Aurko Roy, Ian Goodfellow*
 **[`ICLR 2019`] (`Google Brain`)**